NZ Budget 2026: 12 Tax and Benefit Measures to Watch on 28 May

 - Wealth tax — same as above.

-- Income tax cuts beyond Budget 2024 — fiscally constrained; second-phase cuts not signalled.
+- Income tax cuts beyond Budget 2024 — Willis has explicitly ruled out broad tax cuts in Budget 2026; second-phase cuts not signalled.

 If any of these appear on Budget night, the Budget 2026 hub will be the fastest way to see calculator impact.